rocketpowerkille/Tare/README.md

 Not every report performs every check.
 Coverage depends on the operation, configured providers, supported adapter, and available evidence.

-Wallet discovery combines Morpho with Euler EVK/EulerEarn supply candidates on Ethereum, Base and Arbitrum.
+Web/API wallet discovery combines Morpho with Euler EVK/EulerEarn supply candidates on Ethereum, Base and Arbitrum.
 Euler candidates use the generic ERC-4626 reader for fresh share/conversion accounting; Euler borrowing, subaccounts, collateral risk and downstream strategy tracing are not implemented.
 Yearn discovery is not yet